MatysiakQ/Hand-Tracking-Control-System--PUBLIC/README.md

 * timeout values,
 * PWM ranges.

-No environment variables were found in the repository.
+No environment variables are required.

 ---